Tyler Stephenson Player Props: Reds vs. Rockies

 - Stephenson is hitting .249 with 12 doubles, a triple, five home runs and 27 walks.

-- Looking at the 70 games he has played this season, he's hit a long ball in five of them (7.1%), and in 1.7% of his trips to the dish.
+- Looking at the 70 games he has played this season, he's hit a home run in five of them (7.1%), and in 1.7% of his trips to the dish.

-- Stephenson has driven home a run in 26 games this season (37.1%), including more than one RBI in 8.6% of his games.
+- Stephenson has driven home a run in 26 games this year (37.1%), including more than one RBI in 8.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.